dwiana161/PokemonApp/README.md

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view locally it in your browser.

 ## Deployment
-The app has deployed on Heroku [Link](https://pokemonreact-app.herokuapp.com/). to visit the app
+The app has deployed on Heroku [Link](https://pokemonreact-app.herokuapp.com/) to visit the app.

 ## Overview